shervinbdndev/IPLimiter/README.md

 <div align="center">

-### This Project get Client IP Per every GET request they send
+### This Project gets Client IP Per every GET request they send
 ### And Stores their IP for Limiting Them in The Future

 </div>